 - Wearing the brightest colors they can find to bring attention to themselves but not having the skills to satisfy the attention.

 - Disregarding safety because their wave is more important any other surfers’ wave.

 As we stated, skill level alone does not prevent you from being a kook.
 Your actions can easily make you a kook, even if it is for just one wave.
 Here is a video of Gabriel Medina kooking out at T-Street in San Clemente, California.
 He drops in on a fellow surfer and gets a splash to the face in return.
 We like Gabby, but in this case he was a kook.

 Let’s Summarize: The Difference Between a Kook & a Grom?

-Surfers can be referred to as kooks at any skill level so long as they have an exaggerated view of their level of skill.
-An intermediate surfer trying to surf an expert spot during a huge day using the wrong equipment definitely qualifies to be called a kook.
+Just because you’re a novice surfer doesn’t make you a kook.
+Surfers can be referred to as kooks at any skill level so long as they have an exaggerated view of their level of surfing skills or don’t respect other surfers.